Home Rețete Desserts and baked goods How to make jam

 1. The jam is poorly cooked.

-3. The lids were screwed on while still hot.
-Condensation will form when the jam jars are still hot.
+3. The jars were capped while still hot.
+When twisting still hot jars of jam, condensation forms.
 And excess moisture is mold's best friend.

-4. The jars were poorly cleaned or not sterilized.
+4. The jars were poorly washed or not sterilized.

-5. The finished product was stored in a humid room with poor air circulation.
+5. The finished product was stored in a humid area with poor air circulation.

 6

-• Fermented jam can be boiled with sugar and put in jars.
-Calculation of 100 g of granulated sugar per 1 kg of jam.
+• Fermented jam can be boiled with sugar and placed in jars.
+Calculation: 100 g of granulated sugar per 1 kg of jam.

-• Add water to it and cook the compote.
-Keep in mind that in this case, the raw materials should not smell strongly of wine.
+• Add water to it and cook compote.
+Keep in mind that in this case the raw materials should not smell strongly of wine.

-• Add as stuffing to pie...
-When heated in the oven, all alcohol compounds formed will decompose.
+• Add as a filling to pie.
+When heated in the stove, all formed alcohol compounds will disintegrate.

-• Make homemade fermented jam liqueur.
-Place suspicious cans closer to the battery.
-The bacteria will do their job on their own.
-It is better to remove the lid, and tie the neck of the jar with gauze folded in 1 layer.
-Usually the process of active fermentation takes 2-3 days.
-And about 2-3 more weeks for the product to mature.
-The readiness of the filling can be determined by the absence of bubbles and the clarification of the infusion.
+• Make homemade liqueur from fermented jam.
+Place the “suspicious” cans closer to the battery.
+The bacteria will do their job themselves.
+It is better to remove the lid and tie the neck of the jar with gauze folded in 1 layer.
+Typically, the active fermentation process takes 2-3 days.
+And about 2-3 more weeks for the product to ripen.
+The readiness of the liqueur can be determined by the absence of bubbles and the lightening of the infusion.

-It also happens that the jam is, on the contrary, candied.
-This is due to the fact that the recipe was violated during cooking and a little more sugar was put in than it should have.
-This problem can be solved simply by placing the jars in warm water and heating the water to a boil.
+There is also a situation where the jam, on the contrary, becomes sugared.
+This happens because the recipe was violated during cooking and a little more sugar was added than it should have been.
+You can solve this problem by simply placing the jars in warm water and heating the water until it boils.
 The sugar will dissolve.
 To avoid this in the future, it is recommended to add a little lemon juice or acid to each jar.

 Leave a Reply